 Where are we going with cars of the future?

 A third concern, which is probably most concerning to many potential buyers, is the safety of lithium battery packs.
-Despite vigorous testing across multiple automakers and other electronics suppliers, cases continue to be reported of spontaneous and intense fires caused by lithium battery packs.
-In smartphones, some devices produced in recent years have been reported as exploding or burning the user with a very forceful chemical reaction.
+Despite vigorous testing across multiple automakers and other electronics suppliers, cases continue to report spontaneous and intense fires by lithium battery packs.
+In smartphones, some devices are exploding or burning the user with a very forceful chemical reaction.
 In electric vehicles, multiple automakers have had vehicles involved in fires, often stemming from collisions, but sometimes completely spontaneous.
 Investigations in these cases always seem to end with mixed results, but it is safe to say that there is some level of concern remaining in this area.

 Even with these issues, electric vehicles remain a positive alternative in the auto industry.
 Even though they may not be completely zero impact to the environment, they do reduce our overall dependency on fossil fuels and our worldwide emission of greenhouse gasses.
 They also provide an economical alternative for many families and businesses that use vehicles heavily, but in small community circles.
 These considerable benefits may just outweigh the negative aspects of the EV revolution.